 Hanna agreed, warning that, even for mature retirement plan advisory businesses, responding to the wrong RFP once in a while is inevitable, and it can burn up a lot of valuable time.

 “I would even encourage you asking frankly, what is the purpose of their RFP?”
-Hannah said.
+Hanna said.
 “Increasingly these days, RFPs are in fact just a due diligence process aimed at documenting a decision the potential client has already made—namely, keeping their current adviser.”

 Another consideration shared by both panelists is that a firm will see much more success in the process if they have some type of advocate or center of influence within or around the employer conducting the RFP.

-“Frankly, if there is just an RFP coming out of the blue and we have no connection or center of influence we can rely on, that makes it very tough,” Hannah explained.
+“Frankly, if there is just an RFP coming out of the blue and we have no connection or center of influence we can rely on, that makes it very tough,” Hanna explained.
 “When we hear from an employer just through an RFP who has never contacted us otherwise, or who we don’t know through another center of influence, this makes it seem more like a due diligence process rather than a real honest RFP that we could win.”

 Chepenik said one potential way to sort out the “honest RFPs” is to try to get in touch with the recordkeeper relationship manager.
 They might be willing to offer some guidance about where the plan sponsor stands and what they are attempting to accomplish via the RFP process.